Zhang Jingsheng: Reception and notoriety

 As the epithet Part I signals, Zhang intended to publish sequels to the book.
 However, numerous sequels and parodies of Sexual Histories were produced by authors seeking to profit off of its success and notoriety.
 These often included literary sexual tropes and explicit erotica.
 The first of these unlicensed pornographic sequels, Sex Histories Part II, was published by the end of the year.
 Zhang published a response to the sequel in January 1927, describing it as fraudulent and noting that he had settled out of court with the illicit publisher.

-Some unlicensed sequels featured excerpts from classic erotic novels such as Jin Ping Mei and Dengcao Heshang (燈草和尚傳 (The Legend of the Candlestick Monk)).
-One particularly successful parody by comic playwright Xu Zhuodai, entitled The Art of Sex (性藝 (Xìngyì)), featured Zhang being visited and pleasured by various women with different sexual skills, ending with his death after his penis is bitten off by a visitor's puppy.
+Some unlicensed sequels featured excerpts from classic erotic novels such as Jin Ping Mei and Dengcao Heshang.
+One particularly successful parody by comic playwright Xu Zhuodai, entitled The Art of Sex, featured Zhang being visited and pleasured by various women with different sexual skills, ending with his death after his penis is bitten off by a visitor's puppy.
 Many readers thought that The Art of Sex was written by Zhang himself, leading to confusion over which work was the parody and which was Zhang's original work.

 Several regional and local governments, including those of Shanghai and Guangzhou, instituted bans of the book and its parodies, raiding bookstores to prevent distribution.
 These, like other contemporary censorship efforts, were ineffective at slowing the circulation of the book.
 Tabloids began to frequently target Zhang; the Shanghai tabloid Jingbao lambasted Zhang and the traditionalist sexologist Ye Dehui in nearly every issue from August 1926 to December 1928.
-He was given various epithets and nicknames by tabloid press, including "Dr. Sex" (性博士 (Xìng bóshì)) and "Dr. Bullshit" (胡說博士 (Húshuō bóshì)).
+He was given various epithets and nicknames by tabloid press, including "Dr. Sex" and "Dr. Bullshit" (胡說博士 (Húshuō bóshì)).

 Academic opinion turned sharply against Zhang, with scholars dismissing his theories as either nonsensical or pornographic.
 Sex Histories was criticized by some of his former colleagues, including Hu Shih and Zhou Zuoren.
 In a Chenbao fukan column, Zhou wrote that Zhang's advocacy of spiritual interpretations of sexual technique in the book was unscientific.
 Zhang responded that he had combined science and philosophy into an "artistic method".
 Fellow eugenicist Pan Guangdan rejected Zhang's concept of a "third kind of water", comparing it to Daoist sexual practices.
 Despite this backlash, some academics supported the book.
 Novelist Lin Yutang wrote that it was instrumental in changing the "physical and mental outlook of Chinese girls".

 Zhang decided against his initial plan to publish additional volumes of Sex Histories.
 Conditions for professors at Peking University had worsened by late 1926.
 The chaotic political climate, characterized by violent events such as the March 18 Massacre, had made Beijing dangerous to academics.
 Due to mismanaged and possibly embezzled university funding, Peking University faculty only received around 30%–40% of their paychecks by 1926.
 Zhang wrote that he never returned to the university after taking a sabbatical, moving to the emerging cultural capital, Shanghai.